RHG-Personal-Web/Personal-Web-Public/index.md

 4. No DMCA Law Breakers

 # Notices
-I wil probally not make a main index page for this since it's basically public hosting.
+I wil probally not make the index page for this pretty since it's basically not priority of the subdomain.